DigilentInc/vivado-library/ip/Pmods/PmodWIFI_v1_0/README.md

 Using the IP in Vivado
 ------------
 A tutorial for using Pmod IP cores in Vivado is available [here](https://reference.digilentinc.com/learn/programmable-logic/tutorials/pmod-ips/start).
+The demo programs for this Pmod IP require interrupts.
+Be sure to follow the section for connecting interrupts in the tutorial above.

 Demo Programs in Xilinx SDK
 ------------